Graph sub-sampling for divide-and-conquer algorithms in large networks: Simulation Study

+The adjustment in the ARI accounts for the fact that even a poor community detection algorithm could correctly classify some nodes just by chance.
+The maximum value of the ARI is 1 which indicates a perfect match between the estimated and true community labels (up to permutation of community labels).

 We generate networks with a community structure by using a $K=2$-block SBM.
-Recall from Section \ref{sec:theory}, if $A$ is the corresponding adjacency matrix with data-generating model $P$, then $A_{ij}\stackrel{ind.}{\sim}\mathsf{Bernoulli}(P_{ij})$ where $P_{ij}=p_{c_i, c_j}$.
+Recall from Section \ref{sec:theory}, if $\bA$ is the corresponding adjacency matrix with data-generating model ${\bf P}$, then $A_{ij}\stackrel{ind.}{\sim}\mathsf{Bernoulli}(P_{ij})$ where $P_{ij}=p_{c_i, c_j}$.
 We take $p_{11}=p_{22}>p_{12}$ to generate networks with assortative community structure where $p_{11}=p_{22}$ and $p_{12}$ represent the intra-community and inter-community edge probabilities, respectively.
 We set $p_{12}=0.01$ for all experiments in this sub-section.

 An overview of the simulation settings is available in Table \ref{tab:pace_settings}.
-Setting 1 looks at the effect of the intra-community edge probability where larger values indicated stronger community structure.
-Settings 2 and 3 increase the number of nodes in the network with $B$ held fixed and increasing with $n$, respectively.
-The proportion of nodes in one community is the subject of setting 4 where greater imbalance in the community sizes should make the task more difficult.
+Setting 1 looks at the effect of the intra-community edge probability where larger values indicated stronger community structure, and we vary $p_{11}=0.020$, $0.025$, $\dots$, $0.10$.
+Settings 2 and 3 increase the number of nodes in the network with $B$ held fixed and increasing with $n$, respectively, for $n=1 000$, $2 000$, $\dots$, $8 000$.
+The proportion of nodes, $\alpha$, in the first community is the subject of setting 4 where greater imbalance in the community sizes should make the task more difficult.
+We consider $\alpha=0.50$, $0.60$, $\dots$, $0.90$, $0.95$.
 Finally, settings 5 and 6 look at the hyper-parameters in the $\mathsf{PACE}$ model, namely the number of sub-graphs drawn and size of sub-graphs, respectively.
-For all experiments, we use the fast greedy algorithm \citep{Clauset:2004aa} as our base community detection algorithm as in \cite{zhang2022distributed}.
+In setting 7, $B$ varies from $B=100$, $250$, $500$, $1 000$, $2 500$, $5 000$, $10 000$; while in setting 8, $qn$ varies from $qn=100$, $200$, $\dots$, $500$.
+For all parameter combinations, we generate 100 networks and record the average ARI and total computation time.
+In the Supplemental Materials, we also record the average computation time to detect the community structure on each sub-sample.
+Finally, we use the Fast Greedy algorithm \citep{Clauset:2004aa} as the base algorithm as in \cite{zhang2022distributed}.
+We also apply this algorithm to the entire network as a competing method to the divide-and-conquer approaches, labeled Full.
+In the Supplemental Materials, we repeat the same experiments using Walktrap \citep{Pons:2005aa} as the base algorithm, while also reporting the average sub-graph density for each algorithm across all settings.